Castling: Artificial castling

 White has achieved a normal castled position via several moves.
 With the bishop pair and a central pawn majority, White has a slight advantage.

 Castling in chess variants

 Variants of Western chess often include castling in their rulesets, sometimes in a modified form.

 In variants played on a standard 8×8 board, castling is often the same as in standard chess.
 This includes variants that replace the king with a different royal piece, as is the case with the knight in Knightmate.
-Some variants, however, have different rules; for example, in Chess960, the king may move more or fewer than two squares (including none) when castling, depending on the starting position.
+Some variants, however, have different rules; for example, in Chess960, the king may move as many as six squares and as few as zero squares when castling, depending on the starting position.
 Former world Fischer Random Chess Champion Wesley So was confused by the castling rules during the 2022 championships, and attempted to illegally castle out of check versus Ian Nepomniachtchi.